 As a condition of letting accommodation to students, most private landlords ask for a deposit and require a third party to act as a guarantor for rent payments.

-As for the deposit, under an assured shorthold tenancy, it must be protected in a government-approved scheme, which ensures you’ll get your money back at the end of the tenancy.
+As for the deposit, under an AST, it must be protected in a government-approved scheme, which ensures you’ll get your money back at the end of the tenancy.
 For more information about deposits, read Deposit protection schemes.